ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Profile
-Creative and people-oriented computer science student with extensive team project experience.
-Advanced knowledge of the creation of android software and programming languages relevant to Java.
-Highly effective at creative problem-solving.
-Exceptional interpersonal, communication and multitasking abilities.
+Creative and detail-oriented computer science student with advanced knowledge in Java and extensive team project experience.
+Highly effective in problem-solving and communication.
+Proven ability to work collaboratively in team projects and self-management abilities.

 -----
 ### Education